apache/spark/docs/sql-ref-syntax-qry-select-pivot.md

 ### Description

-`PIVOT` clause is used for data perspective, we can get the aggregated values based on specific column value, which will be turned to multiple columns used in `SELECT  Clause`, `PIVOT` clause can be specified after the table name or subquery.
+The `PIVOT` clause is used for data perspective.
+We can get the aggregated values based on specific column values, which will be turned to multiple columns used in `SELECT  Clause`.
+The `PIVOT` clause can be specified after the table name or subquery.

 ### Syntax